Featured in...

 Family, friends or beneficiaries will need to inform the equity release plan provider of the death and need to provide them with a death certificate.

-How does equity release affect probate?
+How does it affect probate?

 Equity release plans can slow probate down if it is the surviving spouse or partner who has died.
 This is because the process will need to ensure the debt is fully paid back from the sale of your property.